Curriculum & Instruction

 Teachers use multi-sensory, structured language approaches to reading as well as rich experiences with high quality literature to engage in texts and respond to them.
 Writing instruction incorporates Common Core Standards including research; informative/explanatory, argumentative, and narrative writing; and English language usage (mechanics, grammar, and spelling).
 Students gain skills in oral communication and listening through classroom experiences in social skills, group work, various presentations, and performances for a variety of audiences.

-Grades K-5 students use Primary Mathematics, which is based on the highly successful Singapore Math approach.
-Grades 6-8 students use Eureka Math!
-Both math curricula are aligned to the Common Core State Standards.
+Students in grades K-10 use Eureka Math Squared.
 Teachers also integrate real-world, experiential, and place-based activities along with opportunities for practice.
 We emphasize understanding and communication of concepts in math more than rote memorization of facts or drills in computation.

 VSAS uses Next Generation Science Standards (NGSS).
 Our students have rich opportunities to work in hands-on and field-based activities and engage with scientists across a variety of fields.